 Foot pain may start as a small annoyance, but it doesn’t take long before it reduces your quality of life.
 You stop doing certain recreational activities, take more time off work, and suffer debilitating pain nearly every day—and no matter what you do, your condition never seems to improve.

 At Massapequa Podiatry Associates, we put an end to failed treatments and start fresh to relieve your foot and heel pain.
 We examine your foot and get to the source of your discomfort—taking the time to explain your condition so that you can make informed choices about your foot and ankle care.
-Whatever the trouble is, we work together with you to find the solution that will comfort you and bring you relief.
+We will work together in order to find the best solution for your problem.

 Our Long Island Podiatry Office Can Relieve Your Heel and Foot Pain

 Some practices are content to treat only the patient’s symptoms, often using the same ineffective techniques over and over again.
-At Massapequa Podiatry Associates, our licensed podiatrists, Dr. Corey Fox and Dr. Justin LoBello believe treating the root cause of a foot condition is the key to success.
+At Massapequa Podiatry Associates, our board certified podiatrists, Dr. Corey Fox and Dr. Justin LoBello believe treating the root cause of a foot condition is the key to success.
 Our podiatry office offers new and advanced treatment options including high-tech solutions in order to restore full form and function to your feet.

 We can help relieve many foot, nail, and heel conditions, including:

 - Heel Pain.
 One of the most common causes of heel pain in adults is plantar fasciitis, an inflammation of the ligament that connects the heel to the ball of the foot.
-Patients with plantar fasciitis often have pain in their heels first thing in the morning, or when they stand up after a long period of sitting.
-Some patients require custom orthotics, while others may benefit from procedures such as Shock wave treatments, Tenex, or amniotic stem cell tissue allograft, or a surgical procedure called Tenex.
-We carefully consider the cause of your heel pain to make an accurate diagnosis, allowing us to choose the treatment that will be most helpful to you.
+Patients with plantar fasciitis often have pain in their heel first thing in the morning, or when they stand up after a long period of sitting.
+Some patients require custom orthotics or injections, while others may require more advanced treatments such as Shockwave therapy, Laser, amniotic stem cell tissue allograft, or a surgical procedure called Tenex.
+We carefully consider the cause of your heel pain in order to make an accurate diagnosis, allowing us to choose the treatment that will be most helpful to you.